artpar/rclone/docs/content/commands/rclone_dedupe.md

-      --delete-before                     When synchronizing, delete files on destination before transfering --delete-during                     When synchronizing, delete files during transfer (default) --delete-excluded                   Delete files on dest excluded from sync --drive-auth-owner-only             Only consider files owned by the authenticated user.
+      --delete-before                     When synchronizing, delete files on destination before transfering --delete-during                     When synchronizing, delete files during transfer (default) --delete-excluded                   Delete files on dest excluded from sync --disable string                    Disable a comma separated list of features.
+Use help to see a list.
+      --drive-auth-owner-only             Only consider files owned by the authenticated user.
       --drive-chunk-size int              Upload chunk size.
 Must a power of 2 >= 256k. (default 8M) --drive-formats string              Comma separated list of preferred formats for downloading Google docs. (default "docx,xlsx,pptx,svg")